 How to submit your writing to literary magazines

-To generate new story ideas or just practice (no just about it), check out the workshop space right here on the blog.
-There’s also a Resources page here on the site; use as needed.
-N.B. if the link is broken, use the search feature to the right of the site.
-I also write about my experiences as a journeying writer on my author blog – so go there and search “writing” for more personal insights.
+To generate new story ideas or just practice (no just about it), check out the workshop space right here on the blog (though not recently updated).
+There’s also a Resources page here on the site (which is very frequently updated and addresses most of the questions a working writer and author may have); use as needed.
+The Services page is for anyone scouting for local editors, illustrators, book formatting services, and more.
+N.B. if any link is broken, use the search feature to the right of the site.
+I also write about my experiences as a journeying writer on my author blog – so go there and search “writing” for more personal insights – and here for my writing-related services, locally based but available globally.

 Contests and Awards